dms-viz/dms-viz-docs/preparing-data/data-requirements/index.md

 - ### `wildtype`

   This column should contain the **wildtype** identity of residues at a given site in the protein.
 For example, if a Proline (`P`) was mutated to an Alanine (`A`) at position 120 in the protein (`P120A`), there should be a `P` in the wildtype column for every row where the value of the site column is 120.
-This column will also be used to check how well the protein structure you provided matches the wildtype sites in your data.
+This column will also be used to check how well the sequence of the protein structure you provided matches your data.
 Significant discrepancies can indicate that you're `reference`, `sequential`, and `protein` sites are misaligned.

 ---

 In addition to these three mandatory columns, you will also need to specify a `metric` column.
-The identity of this column is specified with the `--metric` flag of `configure-dms-viz`, and it can have any name:
+The identity of this column is specified with the [`--metric`](/preparing-data/command-line-api/#metric) flag of `configure-dms-viz`, and it can have any name:

 - ### `<metric>`